 Range connects with the tools you already use to help you track work seamlessly and share it with your team just a few clicks.
 For example, if you recently edited a document in Google Docs, Range will suggest that document to you when you’re writing your Check-in.
 The same thing happens for issues or tasks you’ve been assigned in Jira and Asana, pull requests you merge in GitHub, meetings on your Google Calendar, and more.

 Tip: Better context = a better Check-in.
 Adding docs, tasks, or other helpful documentation to your Check-in can help your manager and team get a clearer picture of your work and better understanding your process.
 Learn more about Range’s integrations.

 Teams support each other every day to reach common goals, and the foundation of successful teams is trust.
 Building trust requires creating an environment where people feel safe to take risks and can be vulnerable and ask for help when they need it.
 This can be especially challenging to do if your team works remotely, but Range Check-ins are built with that in mind.

 The “Connect with your team” section of your Check-in is a lightweight way to build trust by getting to know each other better.
 It starts with a daily team question, designed by expert coaches as a fun and easy way to connect.
 Questions change daily, and cover everything from foundational topics (like communication style) to personal life (like favorite meal to cook).

-Now that you’ve got the four steps to a successful Check-in in mind, it’s time to give it a try on your own.
+Now that you’ve got the five steps to a successful Check-in in mind, it’s time to give it a try on your own.

 Over time, writing your Check-in will become second nature as you build a daily habit.
-As you get started, you can set a reminder for yourself at the kick-off each workday or try the Range app for Slack to share directly from Slack.Share your first Check-in
+Range will automatically send you an email reminder to share your Check-in at the start of each work day, or you can try the Range app for Slack to share directly from Slack.Share your first Check-in